gcbastos/GCData_CourseProject/README.md

 * 3. already substituted prevoiusly the activity id by descriptive acitivity names.
 * 4. relabeld the variables in a simple manner due to my opinion that their original names were quite descriptive and further processing would make variable names unconfortably long.
 Just took off "()" out of variable names and replaced "-" by "." to enhance compatibility with R syntax.
 * 5 created a second, independent tidy data set 'avg_data' with the average of each variable for each activity and each subject by agregating the rows data with function 'mean()' with respect do activity name and subject id.
-* 6. ordered resulting 'avg_data' dataset by activity and subject_id in numeric order and generated output file 'tinydata.txt' in 'data' folder
+* 6. ordered resulting 'avg_data' dataset by activity and subject_id in numeric order and generated output file 'tinydata.txt' in 'data' folder.